FireworksProject/test-tools/README.md

 ## API

 ### ::test()
-A function used to create wrapped test function which can be passed into test frameworks that use functions which expect a function to be passed in.
+A function used to create wrapped test methods which can be passed into test frameworks that which expect functions to be passed in.
 This is useful for a couple reasons:

 * Bind the test function to a utility object for easy access to assertion functions.
 * Keep an assertion count and check it when the test is over.